 Folic acid, another B vitamin, is known to protect the cardiovascular system and may prevent certain types of cancer.
 Vitamin B6 is necessary to protect and ensure optimal nerve tissue function.
 Rich sources of B complex vitamins include fresh fruits and vegetables, meat, and fortified cereals and juices.
 Oral supplements are also available.

 Calcium is necessary for bone strength and density along with cardiovascular and muscle function.
 Seniors are often deficient in calcium secondary to gastric disorders, physical inactivity, or a lack of dietary intake.
 Low-fat dairy products and dark leafy vegetables are rich sources of calcium.
 Seniors need at least 1,200 milligrams of the nutrient daily.

 Regular exercise is also essential for strong, healthy bones.
 Aging adults who need help exercising safely can benefit from the assistance of a professional caregiver with expertise in home care.
-Lemon Grove seniors can boost balance, mobility, and strength with the encouragement and support of a compassionate caregiver.
+San Diego seniors can boost balance, mobility, and strength with the encouragement and support of a compassionate caregiver.